Cooking green beans is a cinch, but first, if you want them really

 Our bodies require abundant amounts of nitrogen in our food to manufacture amino acids, the building blocks of living tissue.

-That's the beauty of growing legumes like pole beans and growing limas in our gardens - they reduce our reliance on amino acids from red meat and dairy; there is now abundant evidence that animal protein eaten in excess, causes many cancers.
+That's the beauty of legumes like growing lima beans in our gardens is they reduce our reliance on amino acids from red meat and dairy; there is now abundant evidence that animal protein eaten in excess, causes many cancers, especially when processed.

 Research in Holland which has the highest rate of breast cancer in the world indicates that red meat, dairy and eggs, eaten in excess, are the main cause; and hormone replacement therapy.
 BREAST CANCER AND PREVENTION